tensorflow/serving/tensorflow_serving/g3doc/guide/setup.md

 <!-- common_typos_enable -->

+!!!
+Note
-Note: In the above commands, replace tensorflow-model-server with tensorflow-model-server-universal if your processor does not support AVX instructions.
+	In the above commands, replace tensorflow-model-server with tensorflow-model-server-universal if your processor does not support AVX instructions.

 ## Building from source